 Blagoevgrad region comprises of 14 municipalities (Bansko, Blagoevgrad, Belitza, Gotze Delchev, Garmen, Kresna, Petrich, Razlog, Sandanski, Satovcha, Simitli, Strumiani, Hadzhidimovo, Yakoruda), including 280 towns with administrative center the city of Blagoevgrad.

-There are two centers for higher education in the area - the ‘Neofit Rilski’ South-Western University and the American University in Bulgaria both located in Blagoevgrad.
+There are two centers for higher education in the area - the ‘Neofit Rilski’ South-Western University and the American University in Bulgari

 The advanced educational network in the area is an important priority.
 The number of schools in the region is 182.
 Annually, Blagoevgrad attracts approximately 10 000 college students from the all across the country and abroad.